SpongePowered/SpongeDocs/source/faq.rst

 What Does This Mean for the Server Owners?
 ------------------------------------------

-Server owners will have to download Sponge and start them like any other MinecraftForge server.
+Server owners will have to download Sponge and place it in the **mods** folder.
+The server can then be started like any other Forge server.

 What Java Version is Sponge Using?
 ----------------------------------

 Sponge will be using Java 1.6, which is the minimum version supported by vanilla Minecraft and Forge.

 Will Players Need the Forge Client to Connect?
 ----------------------------------------------

-No. If Sponge is used on the server, players who join will not need Sponge or Forge to connect.
+No. If Sponge is used on the server, players who join will not need Sponge or Forge to connect, unless Forge mods are used on the server that must also be on the client.

 But Forge Doesn’t Support Unmodified Vanilla Clients?
 -----------------------------------------------------